iamshamikb/Small-Problems/README.md

-# Some-Puzzles
-Solution of some small problems
+# Solution of some small problems